Kingswood College (Box Hill): Performing arts

 House performing arts, or HPA, takes place in the later half of the year, and is optional for students to take part in.
 Each house has 15 minutes to present a piece that includes elements of music, drama, and dance.
 This is then judged out of 500, and the winner is awarded with the House Cup.

-Each house presents their piece twice, once in the early afternoon to the school and a panel of judges, and one in the evening to the general public.
+Each house presents their piece twice, once in the early afternoon to the school and a panel of judges, and one in the evening to the general public (hasn't occurred since 2019 due to the Covid-19 Pandemic).